danielwaterworth/danielwaterworth.github.io/posts/introducing-spec_object.md

 variable names and partly because I didn't break out the individual pieces into their own methods, but hopefully you get the idea.

-Having gone to the trouble of specifying the behaviour of an object using logical language, `spec_object` is now able to detect cases where these constraints are broken (such as when we insert `nil` as a value).
+Having gone to the trouble of describing the behaviour of an object using logical language, `spec_object` is now able to detect cases where these constraints are broken (such as when we insert `nil` as a value).
 This allows you to fuzz test your stateful APIs against their logical specification.